equivalent/equivalent.github.io/_posts/til/2019-01-21-exporting-importing-migrating-large-amount-of-data-in-ruby-on-rails.md

 disq_id: til-56
 ---

-Couple of days ago I was creating export / import script to migrate several hundred thousand records and associated relations from one Ruby on Rails application to another Ruby on Rails application (with bit different data model).
+Couple of days ago my colleague and I we were creating export / import script to migrate several hundred thousand records and associated relations from one Ruby on Rails application to another Ruby on Rails application (with bit different data model).